leicester-observatories/leicester-observatories.github.io/pages/contact.md

 The best way to contact the observatory is by email: [observatories@leicester.ac.uk](mailto:observatories@leicester.ac.uk)

 Parking is available in the Roger Bettles Sports Centre car park.
-Alternatively, the 40S bus service stops at The Broadway stop just outside the car park.
+Alternatively, the 40S bus service stops at The Broadway stop just outside the car park, though this only runs until about 7 PM.

+There is **no heating** in the dome!
+This is to allow us to get the best views of the sky possible, as hot air rising from the dome disturbs the view.
+As a result, please ensure you wrap up warm for visits!
+There is a warm room available on site with heating, hot drinks, and a toilet if you need to warm up during the night.

-Unfortunately, the observatory is not wheelchair accessible.
-There is a step into the dome and looking through the telescope requires climbing a mobile set of stairs.
+Unfortunately, the observatory is not wheelchair accessible due to technical constraints on the telescope.
+Looking through it requires climbing a mobile set of stairs and there is also a step into the dome itself.

 The observatory is located at:
 **[ADDRESS]**